UV in Ny-Ålesund

 What is being monitored?

 GUV-511 is a filter instrument from Biospherical Instruments Inc., USA, which measures global surface irradiance in 5 channels.
-There are 4 channels in the UV area, with central wavelengths of 305 nm, 320 nm, 340 nm and 380 nm.
+There are 4 channels in the UV area, with central wavelengths of 305 nm, 313 nm, 320 nm, 340 nm and 380 nm.
 The band width is ca 10 nm.
-The fifth channel measures Photosynthetically Active Radiation, or PAR (400–700 nm).

 The instrument is temperature stabilised at 40°C and has a temporal resolution of 1 minute.